DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 - Different font smoothing in different operating systems
 - Different checkbox sizes
 - Different support for images (when using stb_image you need to avoid problematic images)
-- Not full support for unicode with a truncated font
+- Not full support for Unicode with a truncated font
 - There is no example on the technologies of Mac OS X